archatelain/intro_to_R/basics.md

 >```r
 >c(1,20,2) - c(1,20)
 >```
+>This might print an error for you but if you assign it to a variable the vectors are correctly recycled.
+We'll cover variable assignment in a moment.

 ## Character vectors

 Character vectors are used to store textual information.
-More precisely, they can store every [Unicode](https://en.wikipedia.org/wiki/Unicode) character, (this  includes letters from different languages, punctuation, figures, smileys, etc.)
+More precisely, they can store every [Unicode](https://en.wikipedia.org/wiki/Unicode) character (this  includes letters from different languages, punctuation, figures, smileys, etc.)

 ### Create a *string*